CAG9/distributed-computing/README.md

 ## License :
 CC BY-NC

+## Introductions:
+We set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos

 ## Installation and execution information:
 how to install and run this project
 - First, you need to install MySQL: